From particle physics to medicine

 As part of the celebrations for CERN’s 70th anniversary, this event offered a unique opportunity to explore the various applications of particle physics instruments and tools in hospitals and medical research.
 Medical doctors, biologists and physicists guided the public on a captivating journey, providing insights into the future of therapy and imaging.

-The event covered three areas in which particle physics was contributing to the development of new medical technologies:
+The event covered three areas in which particle physics is contributing to the development of new medical technologies:

 Accelerators to treat cancer